nicosantangelo/sublime-text-trello/README.md

 ### Cache

 By default most requests will be cached, to improve performance.
-So, for example if you get the Lists of a Board, do something else, and re-run the command, the lists will be cached.
+When you do an action that requires the element to be realoaded, for example creating a new card in a list, the package will try to delete only that cache, maintaining the rest.

+But if you make changes in the web version or by some chance elements remain cached, changes will not be reflected.

 To avoid this you have two options, [run][1] the `Trello: Delete cache` command, which will clean the cache and will request everything again *or* you can switch the `use_cache` (which is true by default) option to `false` on your [settings][3], like this:

 ````json
 { "use_cache": false }
 ````

+which is not really recommended because the package will request everything on *every* request, but it's an option just in case.

 ## Generating Your Keys
 By default the package uses a Trello app generated only to be used here.
 If the `token` isn't present the package will pop up a message telling you how to get it.